Striking Hollywood actors vote to authorize new walkout against video game makers

 SAG-AFTRA leaders have said they will look closely at the writers’ agreement, which includes many of the same issues, but it will not effect their demands.

-Associated Press video journalist Leslie Ambriz in Los Angeles contributed to this report.
+Associated Press video journalists Leslie Ambriz and Krysta Fauria in Los Angeles contributed to this report.

 For more on the writers and actors strikes, visit: https://apnews.com/hub/hollywood-strikes/